 Where is Stratford, Ontario?

-Stratford, Ontario is situated on the Avon River in southwestern Ontario, Canada, 1 hour and 45 minutes west of Toronto along Highway 8 and 45 minutes east of Grand Bend, the popular summer beach destination.
+Stratford, Ontario is situated on the Avon River in southwestern Ontario, Canada.
+It’s 1 hour and 45 minutes west of Toronto and 45 minutes east of Grand Bend.
 Well-known for the internationally-acclaimed Stratford Festival, cozy welcoming BnB stays, and small city charm, Stratford is a destination for all ages.

 What Is a Micro-Cinema?